dilshankarunarathne/institute-management-system/Agreement.md

 ### 7. Limitation of Liability:

-Aztra LLC will use its best efforts to provide high-quality services; however, Aztra LLC does not guarantee the success of the mobile app or any specific outcomes.
+Aztra LLC will use its best efforts to provide high-quality services; however, Aztra LLC does not guarantee the success of the institute management system or any specific outcomes.
 In no event shall Aztra LLC be liable for any consequential, incidental, indirect, or special damages arising out of or in connection with this Agreement.

 ### 8. Verification Process and Legal Responsibilities: